DFRobot/BLE_firmware_V1.9/README.md

 V1.9.2

-Add a version name display. <br>
+Add a version name in AT name. <br>
-E.g. For now, when you input "AT+VERSION=?" in AT command. it will show V1.9.2
+e.g. For now, when you input "AT+VERSION=?" in AT mode. it will show V1.9.2